-First Nations Development Institute and its wholly-owned subsidiary First Nations Oweesta Corporation (a community development financial institution) work in partnership with Native American tribes and communities throughout the U.S. to assist them in designing and administering financial and investor education programs.
+First Nations Development Institute and its independent subsidiary, First Nations Oweesta Corporation (a community development financial institution), work in partnership with Native American tribes and communities throughout the U.S. to assist them in designing and administering financial and investor education programs.
 Our projects range from helping individuals and families understand the basics of financial management – opening and maintaining a bank account and using credit wisely – to helping individuals understand financial markets and a variety of financial instruments for borrowing and saving.

-Learning how to manage finances ensures that Native people will be more likely to save and to challenge financial service providers to develop products that respond to their needs.
+Learning how to manage finances ensures that Native people will be more likely to save and invest.
 Our programs result in increased investment levels and economic growth in Native communities.

 First Nations Development Institute also coordinates the InvestNative investor education project (more information can be found at www.investnative.org.)

 First Nations created the My Green campaign and website in response to the demand to provide financial education to the growing number of Native youth who are receiving a large lump sum of money as part of their Minor’s Trust (Big Money) payout.

 The campaign website went live on April 17, 2013 and is equipped with a variety of interactive money tools designed to help Native youth make the most of out of their per capita payments.
 Visit www.mybigmoney.org to try out the My Big Money online game, the different money tools and visit the Ask Mo financial advice column to get answers to your most pressing questions regarding financial planning.

 The campaign is led by four Native youth, Denessa, Jordan, Dakota, and Hunter, who share their stories and lessons learned about their Minor’s Trust, or “Big Money.”

 Q: Who Receives Minor’s Trust Payouts and Per Capita Payments?

 Q: Where can I learn more about Minor’s Trust Payouts and Per Capita Payments?